ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PrepareStep;

 struct {
-  AggregationJobID job_id;
   PrepareStep prepare_steps<1..2^16-1>;
 } AggregateInitializeResp;
 ~~~

-The `job_id` parameter is equal to AggregateInitializeReq.job_id.
-The rest of the message is a sequence of PrepareStep values, the order of which
+The message is a sequence of PrepareStep values, the order of which
 matches that of the ReportShare values in `AggregateInitializeReq.report_shares`.
 Each report
 that was marked as invalid is assigned the PrepareStepResult `failed`.
 Otherwise, the
 PrepareStep is either marked as continued with the output `prep_msg`, or is marked